 - Ability to manage money.

 You have to be sure that funding is adequate to both go to school and survive.
 Higher nursing education isn’t cheap.
 There is money available for many students through grants, loans, and scholarships.
 You just need to have the ability and the perseverance to find it.

 If private pay is the only way, budgeting is needed to make sure that after one semester you aren’t forced to drop out strictly due to financial issues.
 Nobody can predict when an emergency will occur, which may interfere with education, but financial planning can help.

-Nursing school is one of the most challenging times of a nurse’s life.
-It can also be the best time when the student grows personally and professionally.
-Anything that the student can do to ensure that this is the case is worth the effort.
+Studying and earning a degree is one of the most challenging times of a nurse’s life.
+It can also be the best time for you to grow personally and professionally.
+That’s why anything that you can do to be the best nursing student you can be is worth the effort.